keboola/developers-docs/extend/generic-extractor/registration.md

 if possible.

 ## Submission
-The following fields from the [registration](/extend/registration/) are not applicable:
+The following settings should be used when [registering](/extend/registration/) a new component based on Generic Extractor:

 - **Application Type** --- always `extractor`
 - **Docker image URL** --- see [repository configuration](/extend/registration/#generic-extractor)
 - **Docker image tag** --- see [repository configuration](/extend/registration/#generic-extractor)
-- **Required memory** --- not used, provided by Keboola
+- **Required memory** --- provided by Keboola
 - **Encryption** --- always `true`
 - **Token forwarding** --- always `false`
 - **UI options** --- always `genericTemplatesUI`